ammarlodhi255/IDG4309-Inclusive-Design/README.md

 ## About <a name = "about"></a>

-A homepage and a subpage designed using HTML and CSS by following WCAG (Web Content Accessibility Guidelines).
+A homepage and a subpage designed using HTML and CSS by following WCAG  principles (Web Content Accessibility Guidelines).
 The goal is to ensure that the webpage is accessible as much as possible.

 ## Getting Started <a name = "getting_started"></a>